Senior Gear Editor

 Not all ski sunglasses were created equally.
 There are a few different styles that have their respective pros and cons.

 Aprés Sunglasses bring more of a laid-back, modern-style frame, meaning less coverage, but they make up for it with snow-specific tints, overly durable frames and lenses, and devilish good looks.
+Our favorite option here is the ridiculous Pit Viper Flip Offs, but really any silly pair of sunglasses are sure to get you a nod or two at the aprés-scene.

-Best Lens-Tech in Ski Sunglasses
+What Are the Best Ski Sunglasses Brands?

-Making sense of VLT and Lens Technology for Ski Sunglasses
+Making Sense of VLT and Lens Technology for Ski Sunglasses

 VLT stands for Visual Light Transmission.
 Basically, it’s the amount of outside light that the sunglass lenses allow to reach your eyeballs.
 Expressed in percentages, a lower percentage means less light allowed in, which, in layman’s terms, translates to a darker lens.
 For cloudy days and flat light, you’ll want a higher VLT percentage to let in as much light as possible (and contrast-enhancing tech like Smith’s ChromaPop, Oakley’s Prizm, and others can help, too).
 For bluebird days or high-alpine glacial exploration, the lower the VLT, the better.
 To adapt to varied light conditions, some of the above sunglasses feature swappable lenses; others, like the Tifosi Sledge, make use of photochromic lenses which adapt to the light around them for the best tint.